 Former Co-host of Spirit and Life

 From 2010-2015, along with my sister “the sister,” Bridget OSU, I was the co-host of Spirit and Life, a show that aired every weekend on the Relevant Radio Network.
 Our listeners said the show “cackled with sibling rivalry and crackled with the revelation of God’s presence in our everyday lives.”
 Over the five years, we discussed just about every aspect of spirituality and the spiritual life: the Beatitudes, discernment, the fruit of the Spirit, prayer, fasting, almsgiving, spiritual darkness and dryness, gratitude…you name it and we talked about it!

 5 Minute Video Introduction

 Ordained a Franciscan priest in 1983, Albert Haase, OFM, is a popular preacher, teacher, spiritual director and guest on talk radio shows.
-A former missionary to mainland China for over eleven years, he is the award-winning author of nine books on popular spirituality and the presenter on four best-selling DVDs.
+A former missionary to mainland China for over eleven years, he is the award-winning author of eleven books on popular spirituality and the presenter on five best-selling DVDs.
 He is currently chaplain at Cedarbrake Retreat Center, Belton TX.
 Visit his website at www.AlbertOFM.org